 \pkg{msprime}'s solution exploits the high degree of correlation between nearby marginal trees.
 The first key insight is that two adjacent trees are nearly identical.
 Given the left tree, little information is necessary to recover the right one.
 Earlier versions of \pkg{msprime} encoded this information in the form of a sequence of \emph{coalescence records}, dubbed a \emph{Tree Sequence} \cite{Kelleher2016}.
-Each record tracks a coalescence event, which is defined as the merging of two segments with ancestral material in a common interval into a single segment.
-Somewhat diverging from mainstream nomenclature, they distinguish \emph{common ancestor} events from \emph{coalescence event}, with the former events including type A and B events and the latter being reserved for type A. In any case, let $c = (a, b)$ be a coalescing pair, $w$ the segment they coalesce into, $t$ the latitude of $w$, and $[l, r)$ the shared ancestral interval.
+Each record tracks a coalescence event, which is defined as the merging of two segments with ancestral material in a common interval into a single segment. \emph{Common ancestor events} are distinct from \emph{coalescence events}, with the former events including type A and B events and the latter being reserved for type A. In any case, let $c = (a, b)$ be a coalescing pair, $w$ the segment they coalesce into, $t$ the latitude of $w$, and $[l, r)$ the shared ancestral interval.
 The corresponding coalescence record is the 5-tuple $(l, r, w, c, t)$.
 Note that the merging of two segments with multiple disjoint common ancestral intervals generates multiple coalescence records, one for each shared interval.
 Hence, from a topological perspective, a Tree Sequence is a multigraph.
-How is this kind of bookkeeping going to improve the sampler's performance?
-Here comes the second insight: if a sample has reached its MRCA for an interval $[l, r)$ at time $t$, there is no fundamental need to keep track of the associated marginal tree before $t$, as it cannot possibly contain information about $[l, r)$ relevant to the sample; all relevant information is contained in the records up to the one corresponding to the MRCA of $[l, r)$.
+The second insight is as follows: if a sample has reached its MRCA for an interval $[l, r)$ at time $t$, there is no fundamental need to keep track of the associated marginal tree before $t$, as it cannot possibly contain information about $[l, r)$ relevant to the sample; all relevant information is contained in the records preceding the one corresponding to the MRCA of $[l, r)$.